What is the Chamber Music Institute?

 What is the age range of CMI participants?

-Students ages 12-18 (students entering 7th grade through rising seniors) who play a bowed string instrument, guitar, piano, brass, or woodwind instruments may apply.
+Students ages 12-18 (students entering 7th to 12th grades) who play a bowed string instrument, guitar, piano, brass, or woodwind instruments may apply.

-We are flexible concerning age range, occasionally accepting slightly younger or older students based on the quality of their audition, and ability to benefit from participation in the camp.
+We are flexible concerning age range, occasionally accepting slightly younger or older students who, based on ability, would benefit from participation in the camp.
 The average age of camp participants varies from year-to-year.
 Generally, age distribution is even across the range, not overemphasizing participation of older or of younger students.